emerson-github/dashbot-logger/README.md

 log group that Lambda functions set up.
 The logger works around the 5 putLogEvent/s limit by batching up log events and using a pool of log streams to put log events to.

-This version adds a couple of new methods to bufferize, and flush logs allowing you keep information together in the logstream.
+This version adds a couple of new methods to bufferize, and flush logs allowing you to keep information together in the logstream.

 ## Setup